coder7475/linux/kernel/modes.md

 # Types of Modes

 PC and Server generally has two modes:

 1. Kernel Mode
 2. User Mode

 # User Mode

-userland - user space
+- process in user mode are said to be in **userland** - user space
 - process operates in user mode and can't access device
 - processes indirectly access deivices through kernel
-- uses ```system calls``` to request kernel to perform tasks
+- uses `system calls` to request kernel to perform tasks

 # Kernel Mode